davidcarboni/Flask-B3/README.md

 This is done by starting a new sub-span.
 Once this is done, you'll get subspan IDs returned from `values()` (e.g. for logging) until you end the subspan.
-This will setu the right B3 values for a sub-span in the trace and return a dict containing the headers you'll need for your service call:
+This will set up the right B3 values for a sub-span in the trace and return a dict containing the headers you'll need for your service call:

     b3_headers = start_subspan()